Orlando Furioso: Analysis

 Orlando Furioso won immediate fame.
 Around the middle of the 16th century, some Italian critics such as Gian Giorgio Trissino complained that the poem failed to observe the unity of action as defined by Aristotle, by having multiple plots rather than a single main story.
 The French poet Pierre de Ronsard and the Italian poet Torquato Tasso both felt that Orlando Furioso lacked structural unity.
 Ariosto's defenders, such as Giovanni Battista Giraldi, replied that it was not a Classical epic but a romanzo, a genre unknown to Aristotle; therefore his standards were irrelevant.
 Nevertheless, the strictures of the Classical critics influenced the next great Italian epic, Torquato Tasso's Gerusalemme Liberata (1581).
 Tasso tried to combine Ariosto's freedom of invention with a more unified plot structure.
 In the following decades, Italian critics argued over the respective merits of the two epics.
-Partisans of Orlando praised its psychological realism and the naturalness of its language.
+Partisans of Orlando, such as Galileo Galilei, praised its psychological realism and the naturalness of its language.
 In the 19th century, Hegel considered that the work's many allegories and metaphors did not serve merely to refute the ideal of chivalry, but also to demonstrate the fallacy of human senses and judgment.
 Francesco de Sanctis and Attilio Momigliano (it) also wrote about Orlando Furioso.

 The story resembles the myth of Andromeda and Perseus, and in particular the scene where a woman is chained naked to a rock on the sea as a sacrifice to a sea monster, and is rescued at the last moment, is essentially indistinguishable.

 Translations

 There have been several verse translations of Orlando Furioso into English, most using the 8-line stanzas (octaves) of the original (abababcc).
 The first one was by John Harington, published in 1591 and slightly revised in 1634.
 Temple Henry Croker's translation, misattributed to William Huggins' and Henry Boyd's translation were published in 1757 and 1784, respectively.
 John Hoole's 1783 translation used rhyming couplets (AABBCC...).
 William Stewart Rose produced an eight-volume translation beginning publication in 1823 and ending in 1831.
 Barbara Reynolds published a verse translation in 1975, and an abridged verse translation by David Slavitt was published in 2009, which was then made complete by a second volume containing the lacunae missing from the abridgement, in 2012.

 A few translations have also been made into prose.
-A.H.
-Gilbert's translation was published by Duke University Press in 1954.
-Richard Hodgens planned a multivolume translation, whose first volume, subtitled The Ring of Angelica, was published by Ballantine Books as the fifty-fourth volume of its Ballantine Adult Fantasy series in October, 1973.
-The remaining volumes do not appear to have seen print.
+A. H. Gilbert's translation was published by Duke University Press in 1954.
+Richard Hodgens planned a multivolume translation, whose first volume, subtitled The Ring of Angelica, was published by Ballantine Books as the fifty-fourth volume of its Ballantine Adult Fantasy series in January, 1973.
+The Ballantine Adult Fantasy series came to an end in 1974; no further volumes of the Hodgens translation were published.
 Guido Waldman's complete prose translation was first published by Oxford University Press in 1973.